 The Plus500 forex trading platform

 There is only one platform available with Plus500.
 The `Plus500 Forex Trading Platform` is propriety and we found it to be one of the most user-friendly and intuitive platforms among all CFD providers.

-Available for Iphone/Ipad, Android and Windows mobile, Windows 10 and Web Trader, platform is not rich in graphic feature but has a well-designed interface that makes users feel they have all the tools and features at their disposal to take full advantage 2000+ instruments Plus500 offer of the at all times.
+Available for iPhone/Ipad, Android and Windows mobile, Windows 10 and Web Trader, platform is not rich in the graphic feature but has a well-designed interface that makes users feel they have all the tools and features at their disposal to take full advantage 2000+ instruments Plus500 offer of the at all times.
 Plus500 has over 2000 trading instruments making access to a broad range of information in easy to digest many essential given users can be overwhelmed with information overload.

 While the platform is very user-friendly, there are a few disadvantages of the platform.
 No scalping is allowed, it is not compatible with EAs nor is there a social feature for trading.

 Forex trading platforms conclusion

 Metatrader 5 provides an excellent range of features for a wide range of users.
 Mt4 is the platform that is most used by both brokers and traders, therefore we would recommend users choose IC Markets as they offer the Mt4 platform.